*Recruitment is currently closed. All eligibility criteria is reviewed prior to the start of a new campaign.

 Nationality and Residency Requirements

-• Gibraltarians returning to Gibraltar after living overseas
+• Gibraltarians returning to Gibraltar after living overseas.

 Age

-Applicants must be 18 years of age or over on the closing date for receipt of applications.
 Mandatory retirement will be at 55 years of age.
 Applicants falling within these age groups will be eligible to apply.
+You are able to sit the entrance exam as soon as you turn 17.

 The office of Police Constable is a position of responsibility and trust, given only to law-abiding people with proven good character and integrity.
 As such, while consideration will be given to individual circumstances, any previous criminal convictions could impact on your suitability for the role.